developsessions/xqrepack/README.md

 1. Download the firmware(s) from miwifi.com.
    It should be something like `miwifi_r3600_firmware_xxx_yyy.bin`.
-   Put it/them to `orig-firmwares` directory.
+   Put it/them to `orig-firmwares` in the specific router model directory.
+   E.g. for an AX3600 router copy the firmware to `orig-firmwares/AX3600`

 2. Run `make` to build archives of patched firmwares.
    This will build patched images with following naming convention:
-   - `<firmware_image_name>_SSH.zip`: patched with original `repack-squashfs.sh` script, which enables SSH and does its best to disable Xiaomi functions/bloatware
+   - `<firmware_image_name>_<ROUTER_MODEL>_SSH.bin`: patched with original `repack-squashfs.sh` script, which enables SSH and does its best to disable Xiaomi functions/bloatware

-3. After extracting a generated archive of your liking, you will get `r3600-raw-img.bin` file.
-   Flash this file directly into the router using SSH.
+3. Flash this file directly into the router using SSH.
    You cannot use the web UI because this is a raw image, and more importantly has no signature.

    If you are using a recently xqrepack'ed firmware, you can use the `xqflash` utility on the router to flash an update image:

-        xqflash /tmp/r3600-raw-img.bin
+        xqflash /tmp/r<firmware_image_name>_<ROUTER_MODEL>_SSH.bin

+   If you are using a original image, just copy xqrepack via scp to the router to prevent manual flashing.

    After it completes successfully, you should be able to `reboot`.